saisri27/qranalysis/_projects/Quantile_Regression.md

 Hey Everyone!

-This is Sai Sri, Ari and Yancy!
-We want to be the voice and explain  you the concept of Quantile Regression.
-Hold on, it's not as difficult as it sounds. we will help you figure this out.
+TThis is Sai Sri, Ari, and Yancy!
+We want to be the voice that explains the concept of Quantile Regression.
+Hold on — it’s not as difficult as it sounds.
+We’ll help you figure it out.

-Disclaimer: We spent a lot of time understanding.
-It is easy.
-No pressure (haha)
+Disclaimer: We spent a lot of time understanding this ourselves ,it’s actually easy once it clicks.
+No pressure (haha)!

-Before that, let's visit our dear friend Regression model.
-To not make this blog sound too technical, we considered a [Kaggle dataset](https://www.kaggle.com/datasets/willianoliveiragibin/healthcare-insurance) so it's easy to explain.
+Before that, let’s revisit our dear friend , the Regression model.To keep things simple and not overly technical, we used a[Kaggle dataset](https://www.kaggle.com/datasets/willianoliveiragibin/healthcare-insurance) so it's easer to explain.

-This data deals with medical insurance charges.
-It looks at how personal details like age, BMI, gender, family size, and smoking habits, along with the region you live in, affect the cost of health insurance.
+This dataset deals with medical insurance charges.
+It explores how personal factors like age, BMI, gender, family size, and smoking habits, along with the region you live in, affect the cost of health insurance.

-You might be wondering, why insurance out of all things?
-Well, because let's be real you, me, and pretty much everyone else pays for it at some point, so we figured it's something we can all painfully relate to.
+You might be wondering, why insurance, of all things?
+Well, let’s be real - you, me, and pretty much everyone else pays for it at some point, so we figured it’s something we can all painfully relate to.

-For this analysis we considered BMI, age and smoking status because these had more effect on medical insurance charges.
-Let's first see what this regression depicts.Lets dive into Multiple Linear Regression model first.
+For this analysis, we focused on BMI, age, and smoking status, since these have the greatest effect on medical insurance charges.

+Let’s first see what this regression depicts.
+Now, let’s dive into the Multiple Linear Regression model.
 ---

 ## What is Multiple Linear Regression?